After living in Hawaii for over 4 months and exploring beautiful beaches day in day out, I have put together a short list of the best beaches on Oahu.

 No trip to Oahu is complete without a trip to Sunset Beach and Banzai Pipeline.
 Famous for its massive waves and world-renowned surf competitions during the winter, these beaches attract many travellers.
 I honestly much prefer the Southern and Windward beaches like Lanakai, Kailua and Makapu’u but I still feel a trip to this beach to see the waves is essential for any traveller visiting Oahu.

 Kalama Beach Park

-Located along the same stretch of beach as Kailua Beach park, offering the same perfect conditions, with less crowds.
+Located along the same stretch of beach as Kailua Beach Park, offering the same perfect conditions, with fewer crowds.